compling-wat/vlm-lens/docs/tutorials/minicpm-o.rst

 MiniCPM-o
 ================================

-This tutorial guides you through extracting MiniCPM-o model layers.
+This tutorial guides you through extracting hidden representations for MiniCPM-o.

 Dependency
 -------------------------------